Aegean Airlines Business Class Review: Is It Worth the Upgrade?

 But first, a glass of red wine.

-The first part of this article is about booking your Aegean Airlines ticket and also some quick tips to smoothen the process and ensure the best prices.
+The first part of this article is about booking your Aegean Airlines ticket and also some quick tips to smooth the process and ensure the best prices.

 How to book your Aegean Airlines Business Class ticket

-In my opinion, the best option for booking airline tickets is always via their official websites.
+In my opinion, the best option for booking airline tickets is always to book through their official website.
 Apart from knowing whom to contact if an issue occurs, you will also have clearer terms if you want to cancel your tickets.
 Travel plans change often, and the last thing you want is a hard time getting a refund.

 To book your Aegean Airlines Business Class ticket, search for a flight and choose the Business Class ticket instead of the Economy one.
-You can use the company’s website or the interactive widget below to find the best prices through Aegean’s official website.
+You can find the best prices on Aegean’s official website.

 Here you can find three tips for booking your Aegean Airlines Business Class tickets.